Kyle Schwarber: Personal life

-Schwarber is the son of Greg, a retired police chief, and Donna Schwarber.
+Schwarber is the son of Greg, a retired police chief of German and Italian descent, and Donna Cortez, a retired nurse of Puerto Rican descent.

 He has three sisters.
 Kyle's uncle Thomas Schwarber played college baseball as a pitcher at Ohio State and played professionally in the Detroit Tigers minor league system for three seasons from 1991 to 1993.
 Schwarber played football as a linebacker in high school and also participated in Middletown High School's show choir.
 He grew up a Cincinnati Reds fan.
 Schwarber chose "Schwarbs" as his nickname for the Players Weekend during the 2017 season.

-Schwarber and his wife, Paige, were married in December 2019.
+Schwarber and his wife, Paige, married in December 2019.
+Their first son was born in March 2022.
+Their second son was born in early 2024.

 Charity work

-In 2017, while with the Chicago Cubs, Schwarber launched "Schwarber's Neighborhood Heroes" to honor and give back to first responders. and also hosted his first inaugural fundraiser, "Schwarber's Block Party", to help raise funds for first responders.
-On August 23rd, 2019, Schwarber held his third and final annual block party.
+In 2017, while with the Chicago Cubs, Schwarber launched "Schwarber's Neighborhood Heroes" to honor and give back to first responders, and also hosted his first inaugural fundraiser, "Schwarber's Block Party", to help raise funds for first responders.
+On August 23, 2019, Schwarber held his third annual block party, which was the last one he held in Chicago.

+In 2023, Schwarber and his wife brought back the block party fundraiser, this time in Philadelphia, at Yards Brewing.